 |Additional Security Needed||

 Prices subject to change.

-Welcome, Prospective Teachers!
+Welcome, Prospective Teachers and Staff!

 After perusing our school website you will understand why we feel that it is absolutely critical that Christian Liberty Academy's faculty and staff are dedicated and gifted Christians.
 We seek staff members who love God and love children; who are articulate defenders and models of the Christian faith in thought, word, and deed; and who are committed to the good work of Christian education in the Reformed Christian tradition.